shubhamk2323/Early-Prediction-of-Sepsis-from-Clinical-Data/README.md

-# Sepsyd Replication: Sepsis Prediction Pipeline
+# Sepsis Prediction Pipeline

-This repository contains the replication of the **Sepsyd Model** (Rank 3 in the PhysioNet 2019 Early Prediction of Sepsis Challenge).
 The pipeline trains an XGBoost classifier on massive, real-world ICU patient records to predict Sepsis onset hours before it occurs.

 ## 🚀 Project Overview
 Sepsis is a severe clinical condition with high mortality rates if not detected early.
 This project focuses on analyzing messy, real-world intensive care unit (ICU) data (vital signs, laboratory test results) from over 40,000 patients.